 Work-life wellness is defined as being well in various life domains and feeling well about how your work and personal life connect (Como et al., 2021).
 Although work-life wellness is a term used in the workplace, it is newer to academia and, therefore, there are few published articles specifically relating to work-life wellness (Como et al., 2021).
 Work-life wellness contrasts with work-life balance and work interaction with personal life.
 Work-life balance has been defined as the subjective application of time to work and personal life at varying ratios to suit the individual (Soni & Bakhru, 2019).
-An individual with high worklife wellness may adapt to differing demands from life and work to foster work-life balance defined as work's enhancement and interference with personal life (Fisher et al., 2009).
+An individual with high worklife wellness may adapt to differing demands from life and work to foster work-life balance (e.g., taking vacation days when a relative visits).
+Work interaction with personal life has been defined as work's enhancement and interference with personal life (Fisher et al., 2009).
 In particular, work-life interference happens when work demands are prioritized over personal demands.
 For example, working longer hours to finish a big project at work may decrease wellness in your personal life and your overall work-life wellness.

 Meeting the commitments of work and personal life contribute to the overall functioning of the individual in terms of work performance and personal success (Schilling, 2014; Talukder, 2019).
-However, meeting the demands of work and life is secondary to feeling may be experienced as enjoying work and making friends at work rather than simply working fewer hours.
+However, meeting the demands of work and life is secondary to feeling well in these spheres.
+Feeling well about work may be experienced as enjoying work and making friends at work rather than simply working fewer hours.
 On the other hand, feeling well at home may include sufficient personal time and enjoyable hobbies.
 In terms of the connection between work and personal life, high work-life wellness may involve work that enhances personal life (e.g., a job that supports you emotionally) or does not interfere much with personal life (e.g., you only work late occasionally).